 As part of the ongoing effort to fund this aid work, Les Mills has partnered with UNICEF to raise awareness and money to help create a world where every child survives and thrives.

-Earlier in 2017 Phillip Mills, Les Mills Managing Director, and Rachael Newsham, Les Mills Program Director, traveled with UNICEF to a refugee camp in South Sudan.
-Seeing the scale of the problem first-hand and meeting the resourceful and resilient people there was an extremely powerful experience for both and reinforced their desire to make a difference.
+The work started back in 2017 when Phillip Mills, Les Mills founder and CEO, and Rachael Newsham, Les Mills Program Director, travelled with UNICEF to a refugee camp in South Sudan.
+Seeing the scale of the problem first-hand and meeting the resourceful and resilient people there was an extremely powerful experience for both, reinforcing their desire to make a difference.

-“These people are living under incredibly difficult conditions but – with the help of the hundreds of volunteers who are risking their lives to be there – trying to create as normal an environment as possible for their kids to grow up in.” says Phillip, “It’s heart-rending.”
+“These people are living under incredibly difficult conditions, but trying to create as normal an environment as possible for their kids to grow up in.” says Phillip, “It’s heart-rending.”

 “They have nothing, they’re in fear for their lives … and they urgently need help in the form of clean water, food and medical care.”

-Find out more about how you can be involved here and put the date in your diary now to help make a fitter planet.
+The sooner you sign up, the more time you have to help raise much-needed funds.
+Find out more about how you can get involved here and put the date in your diary now to help make a fitter planet.